yashsahugtx/skype-docs/Skype/SDN/articles/debugging-the-sdn-interface-sdn-manager.md

 > [!NOTE]
-> <P>You can also view the last megabyte of messages received by browsing to http://localhost:9333/Log/GetStuffHere.</P>
+> You can also view the last megabyte of messages received by browsing to `http://localhost:9333/Log/GetStuffHere`.